On the Grothendieck ring of varieties in positive characteristic: Introduction

 In characteristic zero it was shown in \citep{poonen02} that $\gR$ is not a domain.
+For this assertion over non-algebraically closed fields see \cite{kollar05} (I thank J\'{a}nos Koll\'{a}r for alerting me to this reference).

-The purpose of this note is to prove that $\gRs$ is not a domain (see Theorem~\ref{th:main}) if $p>13$ or $p=11$.
-My approach differs from \cite{poonen02} in the following way: a key result of \cite{larsen01} which is needed in \cite{poonen02} is not available in characteristic $p>0$; this difficulty is circumvented by working with ring $\gRs$ which is conjecturally isomorphic to $\gR$ (under availability of embedded resolution of singularities in all dimensions); for $\gRs$ it is simpler to construct motivic measures (such as the Albanese measure); the other innovation is that I use a theorem of Pierre Deligne for constructing relations in $\gRs$.
+As far as I am aware the question of whether (or not) the Grothendieck ring of varieties over a field of positive characteristics has been open for some time.
+The purpose of this note is to prove that $\gRs$ is not a domain (see \Cref{th:main}) if $p>13$ or $p=11$.

+My result (i.e. \Cref{th:main}) provides a canonical and even an elegant answer to this question (and the answer is uniform in all the aforementioned characteristics).
+My approach differs from \cite{poonen02} in the following way: a key result of \cite{larsen03} which is needed in \cite{poonen02} is not available in characteristic $p>0$; this difficulty is circumvented by working with ring $\gRs$ which is conjecturally isomorphic to $\gR$ (under availability of embedded resolution of singularities in all dimensions); for $\gRs$ it is simpler to construct motivic measures (such as the Albanese measure); the other innovation is that I use a theorem of Pierre Deligne for constructing relations in $\gRs$.

 Let $\L=[\A^1]\in \gR$ be the isomorphism class of the affine line in $\gR$.
-In \citep{borisov14} it was shown (assuming $k=\C$) that $\L$ is a zero divisor in $\gR$.
-In Section~\ref{asanuma-example} I observe that there is an infinite collection of natural candidate relations in $\gR$ which show that $\L$ is a zero divisor (for any field $k$ with $char(k)=p>0$).
-But I do not know how to prove this at the moment (see Section~\ref{asanuma-example} for more precise statements).
+In \citep{borisov2018} it was shown (assuming $k=\C$) that $\L$ is a zero divisor in $\gR$.
+In \Cref{asanuma-example}, I observe that there is an infinite collection of natural candidate relations in $\gR$ which show that $\L$ is a zero divisor (for any field $k$ with $char(k)=p>0$).
+But I do not know how to prove this at the moment (see \Cref{asanuma-example} for more precise statements).

+In \Cref{th:pi1-is-a-motivic-measure} I prove that the \'etale fundamental group of a smooth, proper variety (in any characteristic) provides a motivic measure on the ring $\gRs$.
+In particular, the \'etale fundamental group is a motivic measure on the Grothendieck ring $\gR$ of varieties over complex numbers.
+One may think of this result as an algebraic manifestation of the anabelian nature of \'etale fundamental groups of (some) algebraic varieties.

-I was introduced to the circle of ideas surrounding the Grothendieck ring $\gR$ through Ravi Vakil's lecture course at the Arizona Winter School (\href{http://swc.math.arizona.edu/aws/2015/index.html}{AWS 2015}).
-It is a pleasure to thank Ravi Vakil for a stimulating series of lectures.
-It is also a pleasure to thank Research Institute of Mathematical Sciences (RIMS, Kyoto) for its excellent hospitality and Shinichi Mochizuki for answering questions related to his construction of Albanese varieties and also for hosting my visit to RIMS in Spring 2018.
+It is a pleasure to thank Ravi Vakil for a stimulating series of lectures surrounding the Grothendieck ring $\gR$ at the Arizona Winter School (\href{http://swc.math.arizona.edu/aws/2015/index.html}{AWS 2015}) which served as a starting point for this note.
+It is also a pleasure to thank Research Institute of Mathematical Sciences (RIMS, Kyoto) and Shinichi Mochizuki for hosting my visit to RIMS in Spring 2018 and for answering questions related to his construction of Albanese varieties.